 The paid-for plans

-The USD pricing structure for Ecwid is as follows:
+The USD pricing plans for Ecwid are as follows:

-- Free — $0 per month, letting you sell up to 5 products.
+- Starter — $0 per month, letting you sell up to 5 products.

 The key differences between Ecwid plans

-Some key differences in the Ecwid plans to watch out for are as follows:
+Some of the key differences in the Ecwid plans to watch out for are as follows:

 - The ‘Venture’ plan doesn’t allow you to list your products on Amazon or eBay.